 In general, if you receive your distribution as a series of substantially equal periodic payments (an annuity), there is an exception to the application of the 10% penalty.
-This exception applies only if your payment is the result of your retirement in or after the year you turn age 55.
-It does not apply if your payment is the result of quasi-retirement and you are under age 59 1/2, even if you are over age 55.
+However, this exception only applies if your payment is the result of your retirement in or after the year you turn age 55.
+It does not apply if your payment is the result of quasi-retirement and you are under age 59 1⁄2, even if you are over age 55.